activity

 If you live in the Sutton area and receive government benefit support, you may qualify for a social broadband tariff.
 These discounted plans are designed to help reduce monthly bills and improve digital access for households on low incomes.

-FasterBroadband operates a free a not-for-profit social tariff comparison service that allows users to view deals from both major and smaller, independent broadband providers.
+FasterBroadband runs a free, not for profit comparison of social broadband tariffs from both major and smaller independent broadband providers.
 The service also explains:

 How social tariffs differ from standard broadband deals